fabric8-services/fabric8-auth-tests/performance/scripts/auth-api-user/README.md

 from whose the requests are sent via 100 simultaneous clients (=simulated users).
 Each simulated user waits randomly between 1 to 10 seconds before sending another request.

-The whole performance test suite is executed regularly each 30 minutes while a single run takes a login phase + 5 minutes of load phase (see below).
+The whole performance test suite is executed regularly once per hour while a single run takes a login phase + 5 minutes of load phase (see below).
 The summary results of each run are uploaded to the [Zabbix](https://zabbix.devshift.net:9443/zabbix/screens.php?elementid=32&fullscreen=1) monitoring system to track the results' history.